onivim/oni2/docs/docs/using-onivim/command-line.md

 that file is in.
 That is, `oni2 ~/my_project/docs/cli.md` will open `cli.md` in Oni2, and set the folder to `~/my_project/docs/`.
 There is also a Zen mode configuration option around this single file mode, which is outlined over [here](./../configuration/settings.md).
-By default, when opening with 1 file, `oni2` will enter Zen mode, which can be disabled from the command pallette.
+By default, when opening with 1 file, `oni2` will enter Zen mode, which can be disabled from the command palette.

 You can also pass over multiple files to open at once, and the first folder will be used as the current working directory (unless over-ridden with the `--working-directory` flag.)